w00lfer/LeagueOfStats/Readme.md

     - Schedules job to refresh summoner's champion masteries and details like icon, level etc

 ChampionMasteries
-* Summoner Champion Masteries by ResurceId
+* Summoner Champion Masteries by ResurceId :white_check_mark:
     - Lists all of masteries earned on champions for Summoner
     - Level of champ
     - ImageUrl